Trickster (DC Comics) explained

 The Trickster is a moniker used by three DC Comics supervillains, two of which are enemies of the Flash.
 Both have been members of the Rogues.

 Both the James Jesse and Axel Walker incarnations of the character have been substantially adapted into television productions of DC Comics work.
-Actor Mark Hamill is most closely associated with the role, having played the James Jesse incarnation in two live-action television series and voiced the character in several animated and video game appearances.
-Devon Graye portrayed the Axel Walker incarnation in The Flash television series.
+Actor Mark Hamill is most closely associated with the role, having played Jesse in two live-action television series and voiced the character in several animated and video game appearances.
+Devon Graye portrayed Walker in The Flash television series.

 Creation and publication history

 James Jesse first appeared in The Flash #113 (June - July 1960) and was created by John Broome and Carmine Infantino.[1]
-Infantino originally designed the character for the issue's cover, which was then used as the basis for the issue's plot and the character's history.[2]
+Infantino originally designed the character for the issue's cover, which became the basis of its plot and the character's history.[2]

 Axel Walker debuted in The Flash (vol. 2) #183 (April 2002) and was created by Geoff Johns and Scott Kolins.